gitevents/core/README.md

   module.exports = {
     debug: false,
     about: 'A line that is copied into every event.md file as content.',
-    rollbar: '<if you have a rollbar account>',
+    rollbar: '<if you have a rollbar account, otherwise remove>',
     date_format: 'DD.MM.YYYY',
     mail: {},
     paths: {